pientist/ballradar/README.md

 ```

 ## Data Usage
-For the research, we have used a mixed dataset including the following:
+For this study, we have used a mixed dataset including the following:

 - Fitogether data: 15 matches of GPS tracking data combined with the corresponding event data provided by [Fitogether](https://www.fitogether.com).
-- Metrica data: 3 matches of *publicly available* optical tracking and event data provided by [Metrica Sports](https://metrica-sports.com).
+- Metrica data: 3 matches of publicly available optical tracking and event data provided by [Metrica Sports](https://metrica-sports.com).

-Unfortunately, we cannot share the Fitogether data because it is the company's internal information, but every process can be reproduced only using Metrica data with little performance degradation.
+Unfortunately, we cannot share the Fitogether data because it is the company's internal information, but every process can be reproduced using Metrica data with little performance degradation.
 (See Table 5 of the paper.)
 We have attached the preprocessed version of the Metrica event data to `data/metrica_events/` and uploaded that of the Metrica tracking data to my [Google Drive](https://drive.google.com/drive/u/1/folders/1xFSHaaIcyyuNplUUF4da9KVOFPiAIO6B).
 To execute the code, you should download the tracking data files from the drive and locate them in `data/metrica_traces/`.

 For your reference, we have also attached the preprocessing code in `datatools/metrica_data_processing.ipynb`.
 That is, you can regenerate the preprocessed data files on your own by downloading the raw Metrica data from the [original repository](https://github.com/metrica-sports/sample-data), locating the CSV files in `data/metrica_traces/Sample_Game_X` for each game, and executing `datatools/metrica_data_processing.ipynb`.